Skip to the content

 We published our report Heading for Crisis: caught between caring and rising costs, which reveals the financial challenges faced by unpaid carers.
 We led 66 organisations to write to the new Chancellor of the Exchequer ahead of the Government’s Autumn Statement to ensure that unpaid carers were included in the Chancellor’s package of support.

-Earlier this year, we published our Under Pressure report, highlighting the financial hardship faced by unpaid carers amid the cost of living crisis.
+Last year, we published our State of Caring finances report, highlighting the financial hardship faced by unpaid carers amid the cost of living crisis.
 We also responded to a Work and Pensions Select Committee Inquiry into the cost of living crisis.

 Please see up to date information about our cost of living campaign here.